-This month is all about Love!
-Use these activities to help kids complete service acts for others.
+This month is all about Love and today we are talking acts of service for kids!
+Use these kindness activities to help kids complete service acts for others.
 The ideas outlined in this post can inspire random acts of service and kindness for kids.

 Acts of Service Love Language

 Acts of Service” is one of the five love languages identified by Dr. Gary Chapman in his book (Amazon affiliate links) “The Five Love Languages.”
 It refers to a person’s way of expressing and receiving love through actions and acts of service.

 Another great resource for understanding the love languages in general is the version of this book for kids: 5 Love Languages of Kids.

 The book is helpful to discover the key to effectively communicating your child’s love language and empowers you to:

 - Uncover your child’s unique love language.